Course outline & essential info

 Teaching Teams 2019

-• On groomed red runs, you consistently ski parallel turns and can control your speed and line down the mountain
+• On groomed red runs, you consistently ski parallel turns and can control your speed and line down the mountain.

-• You can probably ski some black runs with a “I can get down anything” attitude but with less control and style
+• You can probably ski some black runs with a “I can get down anything” attitude but with less control and style.

-• You are ski fit and able to ski a full day in any weather, love skiing and are very motivated to improve
+• You are ski fit and able to ski a full day in any weather, love skiing and are very motivated to improve.

-Other experience & attitude!
+Other experience & health warning